steve-dave8/Animal-Flow-Sequence-Builder/README.md

 * An index to look up moves individually

 * Options to save flows and manage saved flows.
-Option to create account for saving flows so they can be accessed from any device.
+Option to create account for saving flows so they could be accessed from any device.

 ## Project Status
 ### Upcoming